eileenshengaout/Moneyball/README.md

 ## MoneyBall Baseball Analytics
-In this project, my teammates and I took a dataset containing baseball statistics from major league baseball and used this dataset to find the best possible model that predicts the amount of games won by each team.
+In this project, my teammates and I took a dataset containing baseball statistics from Major League Baseball and used this dataset to find the best possible model that predicts the amount of games won by each team.

 ### Dataset
 Here is link to the dataset: